| Live from the Blog |

 Phoenician was spoken in Lebanon, Tunisia, Southern Mediterranean Iberia, Southern France, Cyprus, Sicily, and Phoenician colonies throughout the Mediterranean Sea.
 The oldest traces of Phoenician date back to the 11th century BC, and the newest to the 1st century BC.
 A variant of Phoenician, Punic, was spoken in Carthage (Tunisia), until the 7th century BC.
 Phoenician's closest living relative is Hebrew.

-Download our free dictionary (for Windows) and browse both the Phoenician-English and the English-Phoenician lists.
+Download our free dictionary (for Windows or Android) and browse both the Phoenician-English and the English-Phoenician lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Renato B. Figueiredo.